(Formerly Validation Practice Group)

-Validating a loved one means communicating to them that they are seen, heard and loved even when they are in pain, angry, upset, etc. Validation is a very useful skill and can have a profound impact on relationships.
-However, it can be hard to practice Validation, especially in highly charged situations.
-Practicing Validation with other family caregivers, in a supportive environment, can be a great place to start in order to feel more comfortable in challenging situations with your loved one.
+One of the most important tools we will explore is validation.
+Validating a loved one means communicating to them that they are seen, heard, and loved even when they are in pain, angry, upset, etc. Validation is a very useful skill and can have a profound impact on relationships.
+However, it can be hard to implement, especially in highly charged situations.
+This group offers you a safe and friendly environment so that in the future you may feel more comfortable putting into practice what you have learned.
 Like any other skill, practice is key.

 In this group, we will use examples from real life.
 We will also talk about boundaries and limit setting.
 This is not a lecture—it is an interactive group, using discussion and role play.
 You will be expected to participate.

 Before the workshop, please note that you must watch a video that explains validation (click here).
 We will not be explaining validation during this workshop.

 If you would like to learn more about validation before the workshop, here are other helpful videos:

 If you have any questions about this group, email Sylvie: email@example.com.

 MUST REGISTER IN ADVANCE!